20 Best Practices for eCommerce Conversion Optimization

 What is a “Good” eCommerce Conversion Rate?

-There’s not really a single answer.
-Averages can vary considerably based on average ticket, product vertical, and other factors.
-That said, the average eCommerce conversion rate in the US sits at around 2-3%.
+Now that you have your existing conversion rate, what goals do you want to shoot for?
+What constitutes a “good” conversion rate can look different based on average ticket, product vertical, and other factors.
+There’s not really a single “one-size-fits-all” figure.
+But, the average eCommerce conversion rate in the US sits at around 2-3%.

 As a good rule of thumb, aim for a conversion rate of 2% for your online store to begin with.
 Once you can reliably reach this benchmark month after month, you can explore more sophisticated strategies to enhance your conversion rate.